yourvick/eamena_tutorials/README.md

 There are several different types of Information Resources that the project uses, and this guide will provide basic guidance and several examples\.
 Each unique data source needs only to be entered once, and then it can related to as many Heritage Resources as needed\.

-- Before you create a new Information Resource, please make every effort to ensure that the source you are entering does not already exist in the system \(see __*Tutorial 2: Searching the Database*__\)\.
+- Before you create a new Information Resource, please make every effort to ensure that the source you are entering does not already exist in the system \(see [__Tutorial 1: Searching the Database__](tutorial-1-searching-the-database-basic)\)\.
 - Every Information Resource MUST be linked to at least one Heritage Place, Geoarchaeology, Built Component, or Detailed Condition Assessment resource\.
 - The primary purpose of Information Resources is to record what specific sources have been used in the creation of records in the EAMENA database, so if it has not been used to contribute to the creation of a record\.
 	- Exceptions to this rule can, for example, be georeferenced aerial photographs covering larger areas, but even then, it is best to link them to one or more sites\.